What are eye drops used for?

 - For some drops, you can reduce the chance of absorption of the medication into your bloodstream (and thereby reduce the risk of generalised side effects) by applying gentle pressure at the inner corner of your eye, on the lower eyelid, for a few minutes immediately after instilling the drop.
 This is called punctal occlusion (closing the tear duct) and is usually only necessary if your ophthalmologist has suggested it, for example for beta blocker eye drops where there is a desire to reduce the risk of unwanted side effects.

-- Most people instil the drops standing up, using a mirror, pulling the lower eye lid down to make a pouch, and then instilling the drop into the pouch.
+- Most people instil the drops standing up, possibly using a mirror, pulling the lower eye lid down to make a pouch, and then instilling the drop into the pouch.
+A similar technique is shown in the video linked below.

 - Others find it easier to lie down on the back, support the drop bottle on the bridge of the nose with the nozzle above the eye, then squeeze the bottle.